Think about it…

 - Your company culture (is it professional, casual, warm?)

 - Your new employee’s location (Are they remote workers?
 Did they relocate to town?
 How can you ensure they feel comfortable and adequately prepared)

 - The information they'll need to comfortably walk in on their first day (and ways to make that experience special and unique to them!)

 Here are a few examples that vary in circumstance and tone.
 We've bolded sections that someone would fill in — but remember to tweak these examples to fit your company's requirements.

 Casual Welcome Email For New Employee Joining In-Office

 Subject line: Welcome aboard, (new hire name)!

 Welcome to the team!
-We’re excited to have you join us at (company name), and we know you’re going to be valuable to our company.
+We’re excited to have you join us at (company name).
 We can’t wait to see you shine and accomplish great things.

 Just a reminder, your first day is (insert date).
 All you need to bring is yourself and your photo ID.
 Our dress code is casual, so wear something comfy!
 As I mentioned before, we offer flexible work hours anytime between 7 a.m. and 7 p.m.
 For your first day, though, please arrive by 9:30 a.m., and feel free to park in any unmarked spot in the parking deck.

 Please check in with (insert name) at reception.
 She’ll provide you with your security badge.
 I’ll meet you in the lobby to introduce you to the team, show you to your workstation and take you on a quick office tour.
 (And help you with your first training task: learning how to use our espresso machine!)